 Interlock your fingers and place the heel of your hand on the lower half of the breastbone, in-line with the nipples.

 Lock your elbows and use your body weight to compress the chest about two inches.
-Repeat at a rate of 100 compressions per minute (the same tempo as Staying Alive by the Bee Gees or your choice of another approved CPR song).
+Repeat at a rate of 100 compressions per minute (the same tempo as Staying Alive by the Bee Gees or your choice of another CPR song).

 Continue providing hands-only CPR until trained help arrives and takes over.
 If the person begins to breathe normally or have meaningful movement, stop chest compressions and watch them until help arrives.
 Be prepared to start chest compressions again if they stop breathing normally.

 Here are the important notes to remember for providing high-quality hands only CPR:

 PUSH HARD: Compress the chest two inches.
 Allow full chest recoil – there should be no pressure on the chest between each compression.